ietf-rats/draft-birkholz-rats-daa/draft-birkholz-rats-daa.md

 <!-- : The provenance of Evidence with respect to a distinguishable Attesting Environment MUST be correct and unambiguous. -->

- An Attester Identity MAY be a unique identity, it MAY be included in a zero-knowledge proof (ZKP), or it MAY be part of a group signature, or it MAY be a randomised DAA credential.

 Attestation Evidence Authenticity:

 : Attestation Evidence MUST be correct and authentic.

-: In order to provide proofs of authenticity, Attestation Evidence SHOULD be cryptographically associated with an identity document (e.g. an PKIX certificate or trusted key material, or a randomised DAA credential), or SHOULD include a correct and unambiguous and stable reference to an accessible identity document.
+: In order to provide proofs of authenticity, Attestation Evidence SHOULD be cryptographically associated with an identity document that is a randomised DAA credential.

 <!-- # Generic Information Elements -->